Rhetos/RestGenerator/Readme.md

 To enable HTTPS, follow the instructions in [Set up HTTPS](https://github.com/Rhetos/Rhetos/wiki/Setting-up-Rhetos-for-HTTPS).

-## Build

-**Note:** This package is already available at the [NuGet.org](https://www.nuget.org/) online gallery.
-You don't need to build it from source in order to use it in your application.

-To build the package from source, run `Build.bat`.
-The build output is a NuGet package in the "Install" subfolder.

 ## Installation

 Installing this package to a Rhetos web application: